aildnont/HIFIS-model/README.md

   - **SPDAT_DATA_ONLY**: Boolean variable indicating whether to include only answers to SPDAT questions in the preprocessed dataset
 #### NN
-- **MODEL1**: Contains definitions of configurable hyperparameters associated with the model architecture.
+- **HIFIS_MLP**: Contains definitions of configurable hyperparameters associated with the HIFIS MLP model architecture.
 The values currently in this section were the optimal values for our dataset informed by a random hyperparameter search.
+- **HIFIS_RNN_MLP**: Contains definitions of configurable
+  hyperparameters associated with the HIFIS RNN-MLP model architecture.
+  This model is to be trained with time series data.
+The values currently in this section were the optimal values for our dataset informed by a random hyperparameter search.
 #### TRAIN
+- **EXPERIMENT**: The type of training experiment you would like to perform if executing [_train.py_](src/train.py).
+Choices are _'single_train'_, _'multi_train'_, or _'hparam_search'_.
+- **MODEL_DEF**: The model architecture to train.
+Set to _'hifis_mlp'_ to train the HIFIS MLP model, or set to _'hifis_rnn_mlp'_ to train the HIFIS RNN-MLP hybrid model.
+Also dictates how the raw HIFIS data will be preprocessed.
 - **TRAIN_SPLIT, VAL_SPLIT, TEST_SPLIT**: Fraction of the data allocated
-  to the training, validation and test sets respectively
+  to the training, validation and test sets respectively.
+These fields must collectively sum to 1.
 - **EPOCHS**: Number of epochs to train the model for
 - **BATCH_SIZE**: Mini-batch size during training
 - **POS_WEIGHT**: Coefficient to multiply the positive class' weight by